-- 1 the Department by the pathologist.
-Intentional failure of the - 2 pathologist to report any evidence of live birth or of - 3 viability to the Department is a Class B misdemeanor. - Section 12.1.
-Nothing in this Act shall prohibit the use of any tissues or cells obtained from a dead fetus or dead premature infant whose death did not result from an induced abortion, for therapeutic purposes or scientific, research, or laboratory experimentation, provided that the written consent to such use is obtained from one of the parents of such fetus or infant. - Section 13.
+Section 12.1.
+Nothing in this Act shall prohibit the use of any tissues or cells obtained from a dead fetus or dead premature infant whose death did not result from an induced abortion, for therapeutic purposes or scientific, research, or laboratory experimentation, provided that the written consent to such use is obtained from one of the parents of such fetus or infant.

+Section 13.
 No physician, hospital, ambulatory surgical center, nor employee thereof, shall be required against his or its conscience declared in writing to perform, permit or participate in any abortion, and the failure or refusal to do so shall not be the basis for any civil, criminal, administrative or disciplinary action, proceeding, penalty or punishment.
+If any request for an abortion is denied, the

+1 patient shall be promptly notified.
-If any request for an abortion is denied, the patient shall be promptly notified. - Section 14.
-(1) If any provision, word, phrase or clause of this Act or the application thereof to any person or circumstance shall be held invalid, such invalidity shall not affect the provisions, words, phrases, clauses or application of this Act which can be given effect without the invalid

-- provision, word, phrase, clause, or application, and to this end the provisions, words, phrases, and clauses of this Act are - 3 declared to be severable. - (2) Within 60 days from the time this Section becomes law, 5 the Department shall issue regulations pursuant to Section 10.
-Insofar as Section 10 requires registration under the "Vital 6 7 Records Act", it shall not take effect until such regulations 8 are issued.
-The Department shall make available the forms 9 required under Section 10 within 30 days of the time this 10 Section becomes law.
-No requirement that any person report 11 information to the Department shall become effective until the 12 Department has made available the forms required under Section 13 10.
-All other provisions of this amended Law shall take effect - Section 15.
-This Article shall be known and may be cited as the "Illinois Abortion Law of 2019". - 17 Article 2.
+- Section 14.
+(1) If any provision, word, phrase or clause of this Act or the application thereof to any person or circumstance shall be held invalid, such invalidity shall not affect the provisions, words, phrases, clauses or application of this Act which can be given effect without the invalid provision, word, phrase, clause, or application, and to this end the provisions, words, phrases, and clauses of this Act are declared to be severable. - (2) Within 60 days from the time this Section becomes law, the Department shall issue regulations pursuant to Section 10.
+Insofar as Section 10 requires registration under the "Vital Records Act", it shall not take effect until such regulations are issued.
+The Department shall make available the forms required under Section 10 within 30 days of the time this Section becomes law.
+No requirement that any person report information to the Department shall become effective until the Department has made available the forms required under Section 10.
+All other provisions of this amended Law shall take effect immediately upon enactment. - Section 15.
+This Article shall be known and may be cited as the Illinois Abortion Law of 2021.
+References in this Article to "this Act" mean this Article.